csound-flossmanual/csound-floss/contribute/writing-in-markdown.md

 # 6. FOOTNOTES

-inside the text use `[^1]` for the first footnote in the chapter.
+inside the text use `^[]` for footnotes in the chapter.

-the footnote itself is then written below the paragraph preceded by a newline as:

-    [^1]: this is the footnote text
-          and this is the text continued
+the footnote itself should be written inline within the paragraph from which it's refered to, the pandoc engine will automatically give it a number and place the footnote to the bottom of a given page:

+    FooBar was a proof Einstein did.^[Middle Earth Magazine, 1900, vol.3] FooBar turned out to be a placeholder for a text in pandoc document.

-see [here](https://pandoc.org/MANUAL.html#footnotes) for more details.
+see [here](https://pandoc.org/MANUAL.html#footnotes) for more details on inline-footnotes.

 # 7. MATH FORMULAS